ericsnoddy/MP3Player/README.md

 Let's explore the program.

+##

+# imported modules:

+# import pygame as pg
+# tk (tkinter)
+# mutagen

+pygame is a richly featured third party game-oriented module for manipulating sprites, handling mouse/keyboard inputs, and managing the FPS rate of animation.
+It uses "surface" and "rectangle" objects to display images and fonts at set coordinates, among other tools. tkinter, a popular user dialog module, is used here to retrieve music folder from the user. mutagen is a third party module for manipulating song files; it's needed to extract metadata including song length, as pygame music has limited functionality in this area.
+(Calculating a song's time position is a real pain that involves tracking how long current sound has been playing and offsets such as rewind and pause length.)

 ###

 # mp3player/project.py

-project.py contains the main method.
-The main class handles intitialization of the pygame module, which is a third party game-oriented module for manipulating sprites, handling mouse/keyboard inputs, and managing the FPS rate of animation.
-The main class contains the fundmental structure of the program: it inits the display window, console.py Console class, and helper modules; parses command line arguments; and handles input events.
+project.py contains the main method. main() handles init of the pygame module, parsing command line args, init and running of the Console class obj which contains the bulk of the program, helper modules, and handling all inputs from the keyboard and mouse.
 The main structure is a program loop that loops console.run() until a quit event is detected.
 Inside the main program loop is the event loop which handles queued events such as keyboard and mouse button presses.

 def init_pygame() inits the display window size and caption, inits the framerate clock, and returns these objs to main.

-def parse_argv() detects the play mode from optional command line arguments and passes to the Console.
+def parse_argv() detects the play mode from optional command line arguments and passes the result to Console.

 def event_handler() handles inputs.
 The majority of inputs are mouse click collisions with drawn sprites.
 Sprites are filtered by label and tested for click collision, and if 'legal' collisions are detected, main() redirects the command to Console.
 None of the media functions take place in the event_handler() itself.

-Note most buttons clicks come with a cooldown period; since the program loops ~60 FPS we do not want to allow spamming of mouseclicks, so we must limit their input by timing them.
+Most buttons come with a cooldown period; since the program loops ~60 FPS we do not want to allow spamming of mouse clicks, so input is time-limited and checked via an "is_clicked" method and "can_click" attribute.
+The code for checking sprite collisions is a one-line filter run only if a MOUSEBUTTONDOWN event is detected, shown here with
+example:

+if event.type == MOUSEBUTTONDOWN:
+    clicked = [btn for btn in console.buttons.sprites() if btn.is_clicked(event.pos)]
+    for btn in clicked:
+        ...
+        if btn.label == 'mode' and btn.can_click:
+            console.toggle_mode(btn))
+        ...

+The relevant button is returned when the mouse click position is checked against each button's is_clicked method.
+Then the filtered button obj is sent to the corresponding method in console.py to perform the intended media function.
+Default cooldown period derived from the base ToggleButton class is 250ms but some buttons have altered cooldown periods.

-At the end of every program loop, the screen is updated and the clock is ticked at a rate which forces the program to closely approximate the FPS in settings.py (default is 60 FPS).
+At the end of every program loop, the screen is updated and the clock is ticked at a rate which forces the program to closely approximate the FPS in settings.py (program default is 60 FPS).
 This is to ensure consistent framerate across devices.

 ###